-Track your WordPress site statistics thanks to Google Analytics.
+Track your WordPress site statistics with Google Analytics.

 Google Analytics includes advanced features to complement Jetpack stats.
 Funnel reports help you track the path visitors take through your site, and goal conversion lets you measure how visitors complete specific tasks (such as reaching a product page or contact form).
 If you already use Google Analytics with other projects, you’ll be able to see all your stats in one place.